Home

 The Methodist Missionary History Project organised annual conferences and occasional seminars between 2002 and 2013 and many of the papers read at these events are available here.
 The MMS Archives are held at the London University School of Oriental and African Studies, and the British Library Oral Archive has a collection of taped interviews with missionaries telling their stories.

-A timeline of Methodist Mission Overseas
+A Timeline of Methodist Mission Overseas

 What happened and when?
 A region-by-region chronological record of significant events in Methodist Missionary history.